 Table of Contents

-- 1 Bodyweight Exercises and Testosterone: The Interplay
+- 1 Bodyweight Exercises and Do They Increase Testosterone

 - 2 Do Push Ups Increase Testosterone?

-- 3 Push Up Variations to Maximize Testosterone
+- 3 8 BEST Push Up Variations to Increase Testosterone

 - 3.1 #1: Standard Push-Up: Chest, Shoulders, Triceps, Core

 - 3.2 #2: Tricep Push-Up: Triceps

 - 3.3 #3: Plyometric Push-Ups: Chest Muscles Plus a Cardio Burst